 Jenks Vestibular Physiology Laboratory

-Historically, the Jenks Vestibular Physiology Laboratory was the first to study vestibular implants to treat patients suffering from severe bilateral vestibular loss.
+The Jenks Vestibular Physiology Laboratory was the first to study vestibular implants to treat patients suffering from severe bilateral vestibular loss.
 Investigators also have a number of patents that have been licensed by commercial entities intent on bringing this device to the market in the near future.
 They continue to maintain significant research interests in this area.

 Presently, much of the translational effort focuses on the development of more sensitive and more specific diagnostic tests of vestibular function for patients suffering from dizziness, imbalance, or vertigo.
 This is significant because a substantial fraction of patients suffering from these disorders are difficult to diagnose using existing tests that focus on measurements of reflexive responses like the vestibulo-ocular reflex (VOR).

 Much of the basic science effort focuses on human spatial illustration of vestibular Sinauer that fades orientation and perception with a strong interest in understanding the limits of human performance via the measurement of thresholds.
 We also perform basic science studies focusing on understanding how the brain combines cues from many different sensory systems, sometimes referred to as a multi-sensory integration, with a keen interest in how the brain processes ambiguous sensory cues, like those provided by the otolith organs that provide both gravitational and acceleration cues.

 Jenks Vestibular Physiology Laboratory Investigators